 Note: all history quotes were taken from Wikipedia.

 From the Old Train Station parking, we headed to Auerbach Street.
-And at the beginning of the street, we see Noton house.
+And at the beginning of the street, we see the Noton house.

 Norton House is located at Auerbach 4.
 And as you can see, next to the house there is an explanation sign in three languages.

-The treehouse was built in 1866 by an American family named Norton, who came from a state Maine in the United States.
+The treehouse was built in 1866 by an American family named Norton, who came from the state of Maine in the United States.
 The family’s name was engraved on wooden boards discovered here while preserving the structure.
 The Norton family, Captain Ackley Norton, his wife, and their five daughters were part of a large group of 157 Americans Protestant Christians.
-They belonged to a religious community called the Church of Christ which came to Palestine to establish an agricultural colony there.
-The group was headed by a priest named George Adams who believed that the settlement of the Land of Israel would prepare the ground for the return of the Jews from exile and thus hasten the time of salvation and the death of Christ.
+They belonged to a religious community called the Church of Christ, which came to Palestine to establish an agricultural colony there.
+The group was headed by a priest named George Adams, who believed that the settlement of the Land of Israel would prepare the ground for the return of the Jews from exile and thus hasten the time of salvation and the death of Christ.